team-chiru/guidelines/README.md

 - [ ] Install the recommended package manager.
 - [ ] Add the [common `.editorconfig`](./.editorconfig).
 - [ ] Copy all starter [files](./javascript/) into project
-- [ ] Run `npm install` command in order to have all the setup ready for use
+- [ ] Run `yarn install` command in order to have all the setup ready for use